eduvpn/documentation/PORTAL_HA.md

 # Portal Configuration

-Make sure you have the required PHP module installed for MariaDB/MySQL:
+Make sure you have the required PHP module installed for memcache:

 ```
 $ sudo dnf -y install php-pecl-memcached
 ```

-If these modules were not yet installed, restart PHP:
+If this module were not yet installed, restart PHP:

 ```
 $ sudo systemctl restart php-fpm